 On the trail of Tel Aviv - Jaffa with your tour guide

-In Tel Aviv we will start at Rothschild Boulevard and we will be able to see the highest density of Bauhaus style buildings in the world.
+We will start our tour in Tel Aviv at Rothschild Boulevard, we will be able to see the highest density of Bauhaus style buildings in the world.

 The Bauhaus Institute is a German architectural school where art deco was taught.
 Jewish refugees of German origin during the 1930s who fled Nazi Germany, settled in this new city and imported this architecture still unknown in the Middle East.
 This large concentration of buildings has earned the city the title of World Heritage Site given by UNESCO.